cakephp/docs/en/views/helpers.rst

 .. php:method:: afterRenderFile($viewFile, $content)

-    Is called after each view files is rendered.
+    Is called after each view file is rendered.
 This includes elements, views, parent views and layouts.
 A callback can modify and return ``$content`` to change how the rendered content will be displayed in the browser.